cybertraining-dsc/su21-reu-362/project/index.md

 ---
 date: 2021-06-16
-title: "Predicting Breast Cancer using AI Algorithms"
+title: "Overview of Feature Extraction Strategies related to Privacy Issues in Breast Cancer"
 linkTitle: Breast Cancer
 tags: ["project", "reu"]
 description: "This project describes two machine learning algorithms -name them- that can be used to predict the presence of breast cancer."